jstet/auto_resume/README.md

 # Render a nice looking LaTeX resume with data you enter into a simple JSON file.

 Resumes contain information that is well suited for compact data formats such as JSON.
 Instead of relearning LaTeX and browsing a complex .tex file every time your resume needs updating, this script allows you to quickly edit a neat .json file and then render your resume to .pdf.

-The script was written with python and uses of jinja2 and pandoc.
+The script was written with python and uses a [premade LaTex template](https://github.com/liantze/AltaCV).

 ## Setup